 Main results: We included one trial with a total of 60 children with a diagnosis of ASD who randomly received hyperbaric oxygen therapy or a sham treatment.
 Using GRADE criteria, we rated the quality of the evidence as low because of the small sample size and wide confidence intervals (CIs).
 Other problems included selection bias and short duration or follow-up.Overall, study authors reported no improvement in social interaction and communication, behavioral problems, communication and linguistic abilities, or cognitive function.
 With regard to the safety of hyperbaric oxygen therapy (adverse events), they reported minor-grade ear barotrauma events.
 Investigators found significant differences between groups in total number of side effect events (Peto odds ratio (OR) 3.87, 95% CI 1.53 to 9.82) and in the number of children who experienced side effects (Peto OR 4.40, 95% CI 1.33 to 14.48).

-Authors’ conclusions: To date, there is no evidence that hyperbaric oxygen therapy improves core symptoms and associated symptoms of ASD.
+To date, there is no evidence that hyperbaric oxygen therapy improves core symptoms and associated symptoms of ASD.
 It is important to note that adverse effects (minor-grade ear barotrauma events) can occur.
 Given the absence of evidence of effectiveness and the limited biological plausibility and possible adverse effects, the need for future RCTs of hyperbaric oxygen therapy must be carefully considered.
 The personalised and consistent use of HBOT at home can be a plausible opportunity for more research.